cssinjs/jss/docs/react-jss.md

 ## JSS integration with React

-React-JSS provides components for [JSS](https://github.com/cssinjs/jss) as a layer of abstraction.
-JSS and the [default preset](https://github.com/cssinjs/jss-preset-default) are already built in!
+React-JSS integrates [JSS](https://github.com/cssinjs/jss) with React using the new Hooks API as well as a Styled Component API.
+JSS and the [default preset](https://github.com/cssinjs/jss-preset-default) are already built in.

 Try it out in the [playground](https://codesandbox.io/s/j3l06yyqpw).

+**HOC based API is deprecated as of v10 and will be removed in v11.
+Old docs are available [here](./react-jss-hoc.md).**

 Benefits compared to the lower level core: